Lyme Park: Lyme Caxton Missal

-This missal had been owned by the Legh family since at least 1508.
+This missal (a liturgical book) had been owned by the Legh family since at least 1508.
 It is the only known nearly complete copy of the earliest edition of a missal according to the Sarum Rite still in existence.
 When the family moved from the house in 1946, the missal went with them, and was held for safe-keeping in the John Rylands Library in Manchester.
 In the late 2000s the National Trust acquired it, and it was decided to return it to Lyme Park.
 To celebrate this the décor of the library was restored to the way it had been during the 19th century.
 This included re-graining of its ceiling, reproducing velvet for the upholstery and curtains, and re-papering the room with replica wallpaper, based on its original design.